elinscott/ase_koopmans/doc/ase/calculators/gaussian.rst

 The Gaussian calculator maintains a list of Link0 keywords and ASE-specific keywords.
-Any keyword not on one of those two lists is assumed to be a route section keyword, and will be printed appropriately.
+Any keyword not on one of those two lists is assumed to be a route section keyword, and will be placed in the Gaussian input file accordingly.

 For example, consider the following Gaussian input file::